We are still working on this doctrinal statement page, and here’s what we have so far (updated 4-20-18):

 And he is the head of the body, the church: who is the beginning, the firstborn from the dead; that in all things he might have the preeminence.
 Colossians 1:18 So we should start here.
 Jesus is God.
 I, even I, am the LORD; and beside me there is no saviour.
 Isaiah 43:11 To Titus, mine own son after the common faith: Grace, mercy, and peace, from God the Father and the Lord Jesus Christ our Saviour.
 Titus 1:4 For unto us a child is born, unto us a son is given: and the government shall be upon his shoulder: and his name shall be called Wonderful, Counsellor, The mighty God, The everlasting Father, The Prince of Peace.
 Isaiah 9:6 Jesus is God.

 Jesus is also called the Word of God.
 And he was clothed with a vesture dipped in blood: and his name is called The Word of God.
 Revelation 19:13 So it naturally should follow that we believe the Bible is the sole authority for faith and practice.
 All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness: 2 Timothy 3:16 This inspiration is in the Hebrew Masoretic Text for the Old Testament, and the Greek Received Text for the New Testament.
 We believe this inspiration also carried through to the King James Bible which is the Bible for English-speaking people.
 Not that the KJV is more inspired, but it is also the inspired Word of God.
-Other modern versions are based on corrupted manuscripts which greatly weaken or contradict God’s Word.
+Modern “bible” versions are based on corrupted manuscripts which greatly weaken or contradict God’s Word.
+Most even leave out whole verses or passages.
+Check it out.
+Chick publications ( http://www.chick.com ) and http://www.wayoflife.org sells some good books on the subject.
+The Catholic counter-reformation is to blame for these modern perversions of the Bible.
+The reason?
+Get people so confused as to what the Bible really says, so they don’t trust the Bible to be their sole authority, but make the pope their sole authority.
+But, no man since Jesus is qualified to be our sole authority.

 We believe in the Trinity – God consists of God the Father, God the Son, and God the Holy Ghost.
 For there are three that bear record in heaven, the Father, the Word, and the Holy Ghost: and these three are one.
 1 John 5:7